atsaloli/cf3-tutorial/source/430-100-File_Copying-1100-Exercise.exr.md

 ----
 Remote copy exercise

+Purpose: practice writing a "remote copy" promise.

-1. create /var/cfengine/masterfiles/static/motd on hub
+1. Manually create a master for the MOTD: /var/cfengine/masterfiles/motd.txt on your hub

-2. make your /etc/motd a copy from the hub's /var/cfengine/masterfiles/static/motd
+2. Add a promise to your masterfiles framework to make /etc/motd a remote copy from the master on the hub.

+Note: The special variable $(sys.policy_hub) contains the address of the Hub.
+CFEngine records the address of the hub in /var/cfengine/policy_server.dat after a successful bootstrap